-Pages 53-54: Since Illustrator has the ability to create multiple artboards, navigating and scrolling are important.
-You can use the space bar to temporarily activate the hand tool to scroll through a document.
+Pages 52-54: Since Illustrator has the ability to create multiple artboards, navigating and scrolling are important.
+You can use the spacebar to temporarily activate the Hand tool to scroll through a document.
 When entering text, use the Alt (Windows) or Option key (Mac OS) to temporarily access this tool, rather than switching to using the Tools panel.

-Another shortcut option is simply to use Alt+space bar (Windows) or Option+spacebar (Mac OS) any time, no matter what context.
+Another shortcut option is simply to use Option+spacebar (Mac OS) or Alt+spacebar (Windows) any time, no matter what context.
 Since there is the possibility for multiple artboards, it is important to learn the Window > Fit Artboard In Window and Window > Fit All In Window commands.